avimeltser/orleans/src/Documentation/clusters_and_clients/index.md

 Configuration is provided via  `ClientBuilder` and a number of supplemental option classes that contain a hierarchy of configuration properties for programmatically configuring a client.

-More information can be in the [Client Configuration guide](configuration_guide/client_configuration.md).
+More information can be found in the [Client Configuration guide](configuration_guide/client_configuration.md).

 Example of a client configuration: